alexdphan/RustOpenAi/README.md

 ---

 It was fun to send them wierd messages, but hopefully I'll expand more on this project during my free time.

+---

+## How to Use

+1. Clone/Fork this repo

+2. Get an [API secret key](https://beta.openai.com/account/api-keys) from OpenAI

+3. Go to your terminal and set OAI_TOKEN=YOUR_API_KEY

+4. Modify the premble variable to display how you want the AI to respond

+5. Type "Cargo Run"

+6. Ask any question and have fun :D